Growli

 Is false shamrock toxic to cats and dogs?

-False shamrock is mildly toxic to pets.
+False shamrock is toxic to pets.
 ASPCA lists Oxalis as toxic to cats, dogs, and horses due to soluble oxalates.
 Large ingestions can cause kidney issues; small nibbles cause mild GI upset.

 What USDA hardiness zone does false shamrock grow in?